 Also, as an international student coming to the UK you can still attend University even though you may not have taken A-levels and have not been educated in the UK system, but you will need to contact the administrator of that program to find out what credentials from your home country you will need to provide.

-So, how do you keep track of what is required for a course and how to you apply?
+So, how do you keep track of what is required for a course and how do you apply?
 In the UK, this is done through the University and Colleges Admission Service (UCAS) which processes and takes all applications for university admission in the UK.
+However, if you would like to first explore and compare universities in the UK you can start in our UK School Search.

 You will need to apply through UCAS and work with their program which is as follows: